 This refreshing soup is light enough to have as a summer meal and yet robust enough to warm your soul in winter.
 The fresh lime juice adds a bright flavor to the soup and the cumin and smoky chile spice add depth and warmth.
 It’s versatile, healthy, comes together quickly and is packed with flavor.
-What more can you ask of the lowly soup?
+What more can you ask of the lowly dish called soup?

 The Nutritional Benefits of Mexican Chicken Lime Soup

 Any time I’m developing a low carb recipe I first look for flavor.
 Next up is making sure it satisfies the nutritional components of a low carb or slow carb diet.

 In order to stay happily satiated on a low carb diet you need fat and protein.
 The chicken, of course provides the protein, and the avocados provide the good fats.
 Throw in some tomatoes, onions and celery and you’ve just added minerals and fiber.

 Now you have a nutritionally balanced meal that is going to keep you full for quite a while without a bunch of carbs and sugar.
 Oh, and by the way…..it tastes great.

 I like to use a smoky spice with this soup, but if you want to up the heat and turn down the sultry, smoky flavors, then opt for something like a Serrano or jalapeno or even Habanero.
 It’s all good, but the type of pepper you use will make a big difference in the flavor profile.

 Many different chile spices can work well with this soup, from bright and spicy flavor to deep and smoky.

 - 5 stalks celery diced

 - 28 ounces diced tomatoes canned